hkk0721/Basic-calculator/readme.md

 - **HTML5** – Structure of the calculator
 - **CSS3** – Styling and layout (Grid)
-- **JavaScript** – Button handling, display update, and expression evaluation
+- **JavaScript** – Button handling, display update, expression evaluation, and keyboard support

 ---